Corionis/ELS/artifacts/document/ideas.md

  * Add libname array to something so you only use certain libs
  * Should we rename "Documentary Movies" to ...Movie
  * Fix Library Name issue.
-The dirs names should not have to match the library or group name.
- * Go though Documentary libraries and verify all have been changed
+The dirs names should not have to match the library or group name. x Go though Documentary libraries and verify all have been changed
  * Add option to overwrite output files
  * Avoid cascading errors if all targets are full
  * For VolMunger actions add a transcode option for high-resource-demand items, e.g. Bring It On